What Is Runners Knee (Patellofemoral Pain Syndrome), Symptoms, Causes & Treatment Options

 - Sex.
 Women are more likely to develop runner’s knee than men because of their wider pelvis.
 This increases the angle at which your bones meet in the knee joint

 - Sports.
 Sports involving excessive running and jumping can add too much stress in your knees

 Runner’s knee is often diagnosed through a physical exam.
 This may be followed by X-rays, MRIs or CT scans.
 Other tests may be performed as well.

 Despite the cause, minor to moderate runner’s knee can improve on its own within a given period.
 Fortunately, you can speed the healing process too with the RICE method:

 - Rest your knee.
 This is common sense.
 If you bend you knee, it will hurt so rest it as much as possible and avoid putting too much weight on it.

 - Apply ice on the knee.
 Apply an ice pack every 3-4 hours for 20-30 minutes to reduce pain and swelling.

 - Compress the knee.
-You can use an elastic bandage, sleeves or straps to support your knee while moving.
+You can use an elastic bandage, knee sleeves, or straps to support your knee while moving.
 We recommend the McDavid Jumper’s Knee Strap for moderate support or the Body Assist Patella Stabilizer for more advanced support for this purpose.